 What is Puppy Food?

-Most puppies should consume puppy food for at least 12 months, but some larger breeds may need puppy-specific food for as long as 24 months.
+Most puppies should consume a puppy food recipe for at least the first twelve months of their lives, but some larger breed puppies may need to consume puppy food for as long as twenty-four months.

 Alternatives To Commercial Puppy Food

 Many consumers think that they have to feed their new Puppy dog food explicitly branded as puppy food, and this quite often is not the case.

 Many formulas are described as being suitable for all life stages.
 What this translates into is that these recipes are appropriate for dogs of all ages, and a puppy will see no ill effects from consuming them.

 This use of all life stages recipes is the most common reason that some brands do not have specific puppy food recipes.
 They would rather produce a recipe that appeals to puppies and adult dogs, and that will not require any transition.

 A more extreme alternative to commercial puppy food is to produce your own homemade dog food.
 Homemade dog food allows you to have complete control over the ingredients and nutrition that your Puppy receives.

 You can use fresh, high-quality ingredients from sources you know and trust.
 While balancing the ratios of nutrients like protein, fat, and carbohydrates can be a challenge when making homemade dog food, with research, it is not impossible.

 The main downside to homemade dog food is that it is usually more costly, and so for those dog owners on a tight budget, it may not be a realistic option.

 Also, many consumers struggle to find the time to cook meals for themselves, so finding additional time to make dog food may not be practical.